bmndc/nokia-leo/README.md

 adb forward tcp:6000 localfilesystem:/data/local/debugger-socket
 ```
 - In WebIDE, click Remote Runtime, leave it as default at localhost:6000 and press OK.
-> If you're using other means to access WebIDE such as Firefox v59 or Pale Moon <28.6.1, you may now see a warning header about mismatched build date.
+- If you're using other means to access WebIDE such as Firefox v59 or Pale Moon <28.6.1, you may now see a warning header about mismatched build date.
 You can safely ignore it as WebIDE was mainly designed to support Firefox OS device builds released alongside that Firefox/Pale Moon versions.
 8. To sideload an app, download it and extract its ZIP content (if you see an OmniSD-packaged application.zip you may need to extract that).
 Select Open Packaged Apps in WebIDE's left sidebar and navigate to the root of the app folder you just extracted.
 9. Once you've got the app loaded, press the triangle Install and Run in the top bar to sideload, or click the wrench to open the Developer Tools for debugging.
-> Tip: If you've downloaded the SDK package from Android Developers' website, for quicker access next time, include the extracted ADB folder in PATH.
+> Tip: If you've downloaded the SDK package from Android Developers' website, for quicker access to ADB next time, include the extracted ADB folder in PATH.
 [We won't cover this here as this would be a lengthy process.](https://gist.github.com/nex3/c395b2f8fd4b02068be37c961301caa7) This will be automatically handled if you've installed ADB via package manager.

 ### `gdeploy`
 `gdeploy` is a small cross-platform command-line utility developed by Luxferre as an alternative to the graphical WebIDE, and can even be used as NodeJS module/library.
 According to Luxferre, 'it uses the same `firefox-client` backend but has much simpler architecture for application management'.